core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 ## The Well-Known URI Registry {#well-known-kudos}

-IANA is requested to add the well-known URI "kudos" to the "Well-Known URIs" registry.
+IANA is asked to add the 'kudos' well-known URI to the Well-Known URIs registry as defined by {{RFC8615}}.

 - URI suffix: kudos